COPPER SLAG

 Project coordinator.
 Dr. sc. oec.
 Lutz Koch

-2016 Utilization of copper slag
+Utilization and possible applications for copper slag

 Residue-free processing of slag from the former Mansfeld copper slate smelting plant